MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/FINDFIRST-Function--RecordRef-.md

  **true** if the record was found; otherwise, **false**.

- If you omit this optional return value and if the record cannot be found, a run\-time error occurs.
+ If you omit this optional return value and if the record cannot be found, a run-time error occurs.
 If you include a return value, it is assumed that you will handle any errors.

 ## Remarks
- You should use this function instead of FIND\('\-'\) when you need only the first record.
+ You should use this function instead of FIND\('-'\) when you need only the first record.

  You should use this function only when you explicitly want to find the first record in a table or set.
 Do not use this function in combination with REPEAT..UNTIL.